run-house/runhouse/docs/tutorials/getting_started/cloud_quick_start.rst

     <p><a href="https://colab.research.google.com/github/run-house/notebooks/blob/stable/docs/getting_started/cloud_quick_start.ipynb">
     <img height="20px" width="117px" src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a></p>

-Runhouse lets you quickly and easily deploy your Python code and applications on your own infra.
+Runhouse lets you quickly and easily deploy your Python code as production-grade applications on your own infra.

 This tutorial demonstrates how to

--  Create Runhouse resources for a ``cluster`` and ``function``
+-  Start a cloud VM with the Runhouse API server running on it
--  Run a locally defined function on remote compute
+-  Send a locally defined function onto the VM to serve it as a service.

 Installing Runhouse
 -------------------